anand611/ceteri-mapred/README.txt

 	Example 1: jyte.com "cred" graph

-In a graph of "cred" data from jyte.com the end-users -- identified by their respective OpenID URIs -- give each other specifc tags for credibility.
+In a graph of "cred" data from jyte.com the end-users -- identified by their respective OpenID URIs -- give each other specific tags for credibility.
 The graph can be analyzed using a simplified PageRank (i.e., one which has no damping term) to produce rank values that correlate with the proprietary "cred points" determined by JanRain.